Harnessing data-driven methods for precise model independent event shape estimation in relativistic heavy-ion collisions: Results and Discussion

 To investigate the dependence of model performance on the size of the training dataset, we evaluated the LGBM model using different training set sizes, while the test set was fixed at 100 K events.
-Results, shown in Fig.~\ref{fig6}, indicate a significant improvement with larger training sizes, with performance stabilizing beyond 600 K training samples.
-Since our models were trained with one million events, this dataset is considered to be sufficiently large and close to optimal.
+Results, shown in Fig.~\ref{fig6}, indicate a marginal improvement with larger training sizes, with performance stabilizing beyond 100~K training samples.
+This indicates that 100~K training data are already sufficient for near-optimal model performance, with additional data primarily improving convergence and reducing statistical fluctuations.
+Since our ML models were trained with one million events, this dataset is considered sufficiently large and close to optimal.